cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 dump      Dump existing snapshots to exportable file format.
 ```

-We could expand the CLI interface to allow for additional operations, similar to the above provided CLI.
+We could expand the CLI interface to allow for additional operations, similar to the CLI designed for Cosmos SDK.
 However,
 as snapshot generation, dumping and loading a local snapshot would be built into CometBFT,
  while the node is running, we do not need to rely on a CLI for this functionality.